dolencd/protocol/README.md

 The Low bandwidth application protocol is designed to allow two applications to communicate via application level calls over unreliable networks with as the smallest number and size of messages possible.

+## Usage steps

+### Client

+1. Call createClient
+2. Pass message to server
+6. Forward message from the server to the instance of Protocol obtained in step 1

+### Server

+3. Receive message from client
+4. Call createServer
+5. Pass message to client

+## Usage notes

+- If the underlying protocol does not guarantee delivery, implement retransmission logic for the first message (step 2).

 ## Architecture

 ### Top Protocol